At least 79 dead after migrant vessel sinks off Greece; hundreds may be missing

 KALAMATA, Greece (AP) — A fishing boat carrying migrants trying to reach Europe capsized and sank Wednesday off the coast of Greece, authorities said, leaving at least 79 dead and many more missing in one of the worst disasters of its kind this year.

 Coast guard, navy and merchant vessels and aircraft fanned out for a vast search-and-rescue operation set to continue overnight.
-It was unclear how many passengers were missing, but some initial reports suggested hundreds of people may have been aboard when the boat went down dozens of miles from shore.
+It was unclear how many passengers were missing, but some initial reports suggested hundreds of people may have been aboard when the boat went down far from shore.

 “The outer deck was full of people, and we presume that the interior (of the vessel) would also have been full,” he said.
 “It looks as if there was a shift among the people who were crammed on board and it capsized.”